Dalke Scientific Software: More science. Less time. Products

 OpenBabel and RDKit

 OpenBabel and RDKit are two open source cheminformatics toolkits with Python interfaces.
 I've used OpenBabel a bit, mostly through the high-level pybel library.
-I still can't get RDKit to compile on my Mac.

 You might be thinking "why not teach OpenBabel instead of OEChem"?
 After all, the library is freely available so anyone can install it without needing a special license.
 I could teach it, but I don't have as much experience as I do with OEChem.
 There are certain nuances of every library, which I don't know for OpenBabel.
 I also think that OEChem is a better library for most use, if you have the money and consider proprietary software acceptable.